 Cinderella had her hands full keeping track of her chores and her slippers, but without Lady Tremaine there would have been no story for generations to love and sigh over.
 She's a major character, if a universally despised one, and you probably won't meet yourself coming and going when you head for the ball in her threads this Halloween.

 Try a shiny emerald-green taffeta gathered and fitted ankle-length ball gown with a high collar and an attached train, lined in red and gold.
-The iridescent gown comes in sizes 4 to 14 for a discounted $80 at Costume Super Center or you can buy from Amazon.
+The iridescent gown comes in sizes 4 to 14 for a discounted $80 at Amazon.
 Add your own bling, and use the online code to get free shipping.

 Captain Barbossa - Pirates of the Caribbean